-In terms of identifying indirect suppliers (for example suppliers of components which form part of equipment purchased by Veolia) each direct supplier is required under Veolia's compliance requirements to confirm that their supply sources for any components or labour for their equipment are compliant with the Modern Slavery Act.
+Veolia Supply Chain has also used an established risk screening tool which is designed to identify potential risks before the supplier is on-boarded.
+In order to identify indirect upstream suppliers (for example suppliers of components which form part of equipment purchased by Veolia) each direct supplier is required to confirm that their supply sources for any components or labour for their equipment are compliant with the Modern Slavery Act.